-Millions of men, women and children around the world are forced to lead lives as slaves.
-Although this exploitation is often not called slavery, the conditions are the same.
-People are sold like objects, forced to work for little or no pay and are at the mercy of their 'employers'.
+According to the International Labour Organisation (ILO) 20.9 million men, women and children around the world are in slavery.
+In the 21st century people are still sold like objects, forced to work for little or no pay and at the complete mercy of their 'employers'.

-- owned or controlled by an 'employer', usually through mental or physical abuse or threatened abuse;
+- owned or controlled by an 'employer', usually through mental or physical abuse or the threat of abuse;

 - dehumanised, treated as a commodity or bought and sold as 'property';

 - physically constrained or has restrictions placed on his/her freedom of movement.

 Contemporary slavery takes various forms and affects people of all ages, gender and races.

 Slavery defined by law

 Slavery exists today despite the fact that it is illegal in all the countries where it is practiced.
 It is also prohibited by the 1948 Universal Declaration of Human Rights

 and the 1956 UN Supplementary Convention on the Abolition of Slavery, the Slave Trade and Institutions and Practices Similar to Slavery.